pivotal/docs-tap/getting-started.md

 * [Observing and Troubleshooting](scst-scan/observing.md)

-## <a id='consuming-services'><a/> Section 5: Consuming Services on TAP
+## <a id='consuming-services'><a/> Section 5: Consuming Services on Tanzu Application Platform

 Tanzu Application Platform makes it easy to discover, curate, consume, and manage services across single or multi-cluster environments.
-This section has procedures for several use cases regarding Services journey on TAP.
+This section has procedures for several use cases regarding Services journey on Tanzu Application Platform.

 ### Overview